Skip to main content

 • Proof of address

-We’ll also ask about your gender and medical history, as well as your emergency contact details.
-If you have questions, our friendly admin team is always here to help.
+If you have any questions, our friendly admin team is always here to help.

-3. Set up your monthly subscription
+3. Set up your subscription

 4. Book your intake session

-These sessions are run by trained LGBTQ+ counsellors, though it’s important to note they are not counselling sessions.
+These sessions are run by counsellors experienced in supporting the LGBTQ+ community, though it’s important to note they are not counselling sessions.
+Learn more about what an intake session involves.

 5. Have a blood test